cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_includes/index.md

 ## How we work

 At CDS, we build software in progressively larger and more complex phases, until we know it works and it's made available to everyone.
-This helps us minimise risks and costs and maximise the delivery of benefits to the public at the earliest opportunity.
+This helps us minimize risks and costs and maximize the delivery of benefits to the public at the earliest opportunity.

 ![Phases of delivery]({{ site.baseurl }}/assets/img/delivery.png){:height="200 px"}